chsanford/blog/_posts/2021-07-04-candidacy-overview.md

 I'll periodically give more technical asides into proof techniques that'll only make sense to people who work directly on research in this area, but I'll flag them so they'll be easily skippable.

 Maybe this blog will become something more with time...
 I'm trying to get my feet wet by talking mostly about technical topics that will be primarily of interest to people in my research field, but I may end up branching out to broader subjects that will interest people who aren't theoretical CS weirdos.

+Thanks for making it this far!
+Hope to see you next time.
+If I ever get the comments section working, let me know what you think!